-In 1992, local leaders recognized the need for change and reached out to the Conservancy, which worked with local governments and the communities that had formerly contested the ownership of the Arnavons and assisted them in eventually forming the Arnavon Community Marine Conservation Area (ACMCA) in 1995.
-The ACMCA became the Pacific’s first community-based marine protected area, uniting the once-fractious communities behind a shared commitment to keeping the Arnavons off-limits to fishing and protecting the islands’ threatened sea turtle populations.
+In 1992, local leaders recognized the need for change and reached out to the Conservancy, since we’re known round the world for bringing people together to find workable solutions.
+We assisted them in forming the Arnavon Community Marine Conservation Area (ACMCA) in 1995: the Pacific’s first community-based marine protected area.
+The ACMCA has since united the once-fractious communities behind a shared commitment to keeping the Arnavons off-limits to fishing and protecting the islands’ threatened sea turtle populations.

-As a result, local people are now finding employment as conservation officers and the number of Hawksbill sea turtle nests that are laid annually in the Arnavons has doubled.
+As a result, local people are now finding employment as conservation officers, and the number of Hawksbill sea turtle nests that are laid annually in the Arnavons has doubled.
 Populations of giant clams, sea cucumbers and oysters have also risen.
-In 2011, the Conservancy formally passed the ACMCA management torch over to a board composed of local community members, signaling the self-sufficiency of the protected area and the success of one of the region’s great recovery stories.
+In 2011, with the ACMCA fully self-sufficient, the Conservancy formally passed the management torch to a board composed of local community members.